priyanshinaredi/winter-of-contributing/Machine_Learning/Statistics_for_Machine_Learning/ML_1_4_Variance,_Standard_Deviation,_Expectation_(D).md

 **How to Calculate Variance?**

 Variance is calculated by taking the differences between each number in a data set and the mean, squaring those differences to give them positive value, and dividing the sum of the resulting squares by the number of values in the set.
 The formula for variance is as follows:

 <img src="https://user-images.githubusercontent.com/66825094/134767544-972d66ea-0b2d-4d85-a261-e0641d34ef56.png" width="200" height="100" />

+**Python Code to calculate Variance**

+We just need to import the statistics module and then call pvariance() with our data as an argument.
+That will return the variance of the population.
+On the other hand, we can use Python's variance() to calculate the variance of a sample and use it to estimate the variance of the entire population.

+    import statistics
+    print(statistics.variance([4, 8, 6, 5, 3, 2, 8, 9, 2, 5]))
+    print(statistics.pvariance([4, 8, 6, 5, 3, 2, 8, 9, 2, 5]))

 **Advantage of Variance**